zenml-io/zenml/docs/book/user-guide/production-guide/remote-storage.md

 For more information, read the [dedicated GCS artifact store flavor guide](../../stacks-and-components/component-guide/artifact-stores/gcp.md).
 {% endtab %}
 {% tab title="Azure" %}
+You will need to install and set up the Azure CLI on your machine as a prerequisite, as covered in [the Azure documentation](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli), before you register the Azure Artifact Store.

 The Microsoft Azure Artifact Store flavor is provided by the [Azure ZenML integration](../../stacks-and-components/component-guide/artifact-stores/azure.md), you need to install it on your local machine to be able to register an Azure Artifact Store and add it to your stack:

 ```shell